 No. Issue LACERS Position Rationale 4.5 CUMULATIVE VOTING FOR Cumulative voting enhances shareholders' abilities to elect a single director or a small number of directors, Allows each shareholder to thus increasing their ability to have a voice on the board take the voting rights he or even when they lack the voting power to affect change- she has with respect to in-control or other major decisions.
 Some fear that director candidates and allowing cumulative voting can allow or encourage accumulates them to vote for disruptive or predatory shareholders. only one director, or for a smaller number of directors.
 4.6 SHAREHOLDER'S RIGHT FOR These include giving shareholders the ability to call a TO ACT INDEPENDENTLY special meeting of shareholders without management's OF MANAGEMENT consent, and the ability to act by written consent (saving CALLING SPECIAL the costs and difficulties of holding a meeting).
 Most MEETINGS AND ACTING BY corporations support the retention, restoration, or WRITTEN CONSENT creation of these rights.
 Shareholders need realistic mechanisms to protect their interests in situations where their interests are not aligned with management interest.
-4.7 SUPERMAJORITY AGAINST Sets a level of approval for specified actions that is PROVISIONS 7.07 higher than the minimum set by state law.
-These 1110110110 requirements often exceed the level of shareholder Voting majority that is higher participation at a meeting, making action that requires a than those set by state law. supermajority all but impossible.
-4.8 LINKED (BUNDLED) LACERS opposes Linked proposals often include "sweeteners" to entice 7.0 PROPOSALS this issue in shareholders to vote for a proposal (that includes other 11101 00,120 principle items) that may not be in the shareholders' best Combining more than one principio interest.
+4.7 SUPERMAJORITY AGAINST Sets a level of approval for specified actions that is PROVISIONS higher than the minimum set by state law.
+These requirements often exceed the level of shareholder Voting majority that is higher participation at a meeting, making action that requires a than those set by state law. supermajority all but impossible.
+4.8 LINKED (BUNDLED) LACERS opposes Linked proposals often include "sweeteners" to entice PROPOSALS this issue in shareholders to vote for a proposal (that includes other principle items) that may not be in the shareholders' best Combining more than one interest.
 The Board normally opposes linked proposals proposal.
-VOTING AGENT'S where one or more of the linked proposals is in proposali DISCRETION opposition to the Board's proxy position.
-4.9 VOTES TO ABSTAIN MEANS FOR Counting abstained votes in the total pool of all votes 1.0 A CASTED VOTE TOR cast.
-4.10 BROKER VOTING FOR Broker non-votes and abstentions should be counted 1.10 RESTRICTIONS TOR only for purposes of a quorum.
+VOTING AGENT'S where one or more of the linked proposals is in DISCRETION opposition to the Board's proxy position.
+4.9 VOTES TO ABSTAIN MEANS FOR Counting abstained votes in the total pool of all votes A CASTED VOTE cast.
+4.10 BROKER VOTING FOR Broker non-votes and abstentions should be counted RESTRICTIONS only for purposes of a quorum.
 4.11 FAIR PRICING FOR Fair price provisions prevent two-tier tender offers in which a buyer offers a premium price for only enough shares to obtain a controlling interest.
 It is unfair to pay some shareholders (those that did not tender in the first group) less than other shareholders.
-4.12 GREEN MAIL AGAINST A vote of the holders of a majority of the outstanding 0.122.11.11.11.2 7.07.11.10.1 shares of common stock, regardless of class, shall be Greenmail is the practice of required to approve any corporate decision related to shareholders accumulating a the finances of a company which will have a material large block of stock in a effect upon the financial position of the company and company, then selling the the position of the company's shareholders. stock back to the company at and position of the company a analonolidera. an above market price in exchange for agreeing not to attempt to take control for a lengthy period of time. lengthy penda of time.
+4.12 GREEN MAIL AGAINST A vote of the holders of a majority of the outstanding shares of common stock, regardless of class, shall be Greenmail is the practice of required to approve any corporate decision related to shareholders accumulating a the finances of a company which will have a material large block of stock in a effect upon the financial position of the company and company, then selling the the position of the company's shareholders. stock back to the company at , an above market price in exchange for agreeing not to attempt to take control for a lengthy period of time. lengthy period of time.